Village green: Europe

 The northern part of the province of Drenthe in the Netherlands is also known for its village greens.
-Zuidlaren is the village with the largest number of village greens in the Netherlands.
+Zuidlaren has the largest number of village greens in the Netherlands.

 The Błonia Park, originally established in the Middle Ages, is an example of a large village green in Kraków, Poland.

 Village green in Estonia is called külaplats, is usually managed by village society (külaselts) and facilities may include some or all of the following: